PatrickKyei/exception/_posts/2022-06-04-do-you-hit-an-undo-or-redo-button.md

 <!-- add doubts here -->

-Adopting the mindset that we are not good choice makers and that we may improve our decision-making skills as we make more decisions and learn from them is a good place to start.
+Adopting the perspective that we are not good choice makers and that we may improve our decision-making skills as we make more decisions and learn from them is a good place to start.

+However, simply knowing this is insufficient to boost your confidence and enable you to make the necessary decisions to improve your life.

+In the following paragraphs, I'll discuss a few crucial tactics that everyone may use to feel more empowered in the face of fear of making decisions.

+- Remove the pressure we put on ourselves about the expectatiions of other people.